avblocks/avblocks-wiki/_sources/avblocks-for-cpp/transcoder-as-encoder/avc-h-264-encoder.md

 ## Source Video

 As video input we use the `foreman_qcif.yuv` file from the [AVBlocks Assets](https://github.com/avblocks/avblocks-assets/releases) archive.
-After downloading and unzipping you will find `foreman_qcif.h264` in the `vid` subdirectory.
+After downloading and unzipping you will find `foreman_qcif.yuv` in the `vid` subdirectory.

 ## Code